R

 A Raggle (Beagle Rat Terrier mix) dog chewing on a bone while sitting on a blanket on cement

-A Raggle (Beagle Rat Terrier mix) will need different types of diets to keep them healthy.
+A Raggle will need a balanced diet to keep it healthy.

-Raggle adult dogs and puppies need different types of diets to keep them healthy.
-Look at some of the nutrients in their diets:
+Raggle adult dogs and puppies need a balanced diet to keep them healthy.
+Here are some of the nutrients important in their diets:

 Adult dog food: Fiber in an adult Raggle’s diet helps with proper digestion.
-Protein helps in the growth of new tissue and repairs damaged tissue.
-Calcium along with vitamin D supports healthy bones which are especially beneficial in a dog prone to Patellar luxation and elbow dysplasia.
+Protein supports the growth of new tissue and repairs damaged tissue.
+Calcium, along with vitamin D, supports healthy bones, which are especially beneficial in a dog prone to Patellar luxation and elbow dysplasia.
 A limited amount of fat in its diet keeps this dog full of energy without adding needless weight.
-Vitamin A supports healthy eyes and vision in an adult dog while vitamin C acts as an antioxidant guarding against illness.
+Vitamin A supports healthy eyes and vision in an adult dog, while vitamin C acts as an antioxidant, guarding against illness.

 Maintenance And Grooming

 How much do these dogs shed?
 These hybrid dogs are sometimes called hypoallergenic.
-But they aren’t strictly hypoallergenic because they do shed a low amount of hair.
+But they aren’t strictly hypoallergenic because they do shed a small amount of hair.

-Their grooming routine is fairly low maintenance.
-They have a coat of short, straight hair.
+Their grooming routine is fairly low-maintenance.
+They have short, straight coats.
 They should be brushed once a week to remove dead or loose hair.
 A slicker brush is a useful grooming tool because its pin bristles cover every area of a dog’s coat.
 Be sure the slicker brush has a coating on the tips of its bristles.
 This protects the dog’s skin as it’s being brushed.
-In addition, grooming this dog with a brush featuring boar hair bristles can also bring natural oils out making its coat shine!
+In addition, grooming this dog with a brush featuring boar hair bristles can also bring natural oils out, making its coat shine!
 As a bonus, the boar hair bristles feel good as they move over this dog’s coat.

 It’s important to include a Raggle’s ears in its grooming routine.
 Carefully clean the underside of each ear using a soft cloth and a cleaning solution designed for this purpose.
 This gentle cleaning removes dust, dirt, wax, and other material that could lead to an ear infection.